ETH-NEXUS/civicutils/README.md

 * `Variant_dna`: required.
 HGVS c. annotation for the variant (can be several possible annotations referring to the same variant, listed in a comma-separated list with no spaces).
 Can be empty, but at least one non-empty variant annotation must be provided across `Variant_dna` and `Variant_prot` per row.
 * `Variant_prot`: required.
 HGVS p. annotation for the variant, if available (can can be several possible annotations referring to the same variant, listed in a comma-separated list with no spaces).
 Can be empty, but at least one non-empty variant annotation must be provided across `Variant_dna` and `Variant_prot` per row.
 * `Variant_impact`: optional.
 Single or comma-separated list of variant impact annotations with no spaces.
 Such annotations (e.g. `intron_variant` or `frameshift_variant`) can be retrieved using tools like e.g. VEP or snpEff.
 Can be empty.
 * `Variant_exon`: optional.
 Single or comma-separated list of variant exon annotations with no spaces.
 Such annotations (format: `EXON/N_EXONS` or `INTRON/N_INTRONS`, e.g. `1/11`) can be retrieved using tools like e.g. VEP or snpEff.
 If provided, then `Variant_impact` must exist and elements in both list must have a 1-1 correspondance.
-The reason is that the variant impact tag will be used to determine if the exon annotation is intronic or exonic.
+The reason is that the variant impact tag is used to determine if the exon annotation is intronic or exonic.
 Can be empty.
 ```
 from read_and_write import read_in_snvs